Nicotine & Gravy

 The Song:

 The two main verses are in full Midnite Vultures freak mode, played over JMJ's funky bass.
 Beck comes on to the listener in a quivering, sexy voice, offering some of the more Prince-like lines on the album: "I'll be your chauffeur on a midnight drive" and "I'll feed you fruit that don't exist."
-Beck, "a full grown man," (as he announces in the previous song "Sexx Laws") announcing he'll "do your laundry, massage your soul" neatly twists male/female expectations, while fitting in nicely with his claims to do the impossible and/or amazing ("I'll feed you fruit that don't exist"; "It takes a miracle just to survive.")
+Beck, "a full grown man," (as he declares in the previous song "Sexx Laws") announcing he'll "do your laundry, massage your soul" neatly twists male/female expectations, while fitting in nicely with his claims to do the impossible and/or amazing ("I'll feed you fruit that don't exist"; "It takes a miracle just to survive.")

 Beck has my favorite description though of this wonderful song, "It's a little movie, they all kind of are.
 It's imagery, and there is no linear beginning, middle or end.
 They're just atmospheres and impressions from a story.
 Actually, they're probably more of photographs."
 Beck's combined these "photographs" into a collage and the result is one of his more amazing recordings.